 For the Arts Experience: The Rosewood Hotel – The Mirror Room

-Voted as the best contemporary afternoon tea in the UK, the Rosewood Hotel will have you in awe at the magnificent and colourful artistic collection that is their pastries.
+Voted as the best contemporary afternoon tea in the UK, the Rosewood Hotel will have you in awe of the magnificent and colourful artistic collection that is their pastries.
 The setting for the artistic afternoon tea is grand, luxurious and even a little bit quirky.
-Mirror Room features wall-sized oil paintings, twisted sculptures and as they name implies, an enormous mirrored ceiling as the main attraction.
+Mirror Room features wall-sized oil paintings, twisted sculptures and as the name implies, an enormous mirrored ceiling as the main attraction.
 When not admiring the room itself, you will be enjoying a selection of mouth-watering finger sandwiches, freshly baked scones and loose leaf tea, followed by three show-stopping desserts inspired by the works of various modern artists (including Van Gogh, Yayoi Kusama, Damien Hirst, Alexander Calder, Banksy and Mark Rothko).
 This edible art is not only pleasing to the eye, but one delicious affair.

 For the 1940’s Underground Experience: Cahoots

 Hidden in a back-alley square in Soho, Cahoots provides an afternoon tea that is more about the experience and atmosphere than the cakes and teas.
 To join this speak-easy inspired party, you’ll have to know the secret password, a strict requirement to gain entry.
 If successful, you’ll journey deep below the streets of London and back in time to post-war 1940’s as you enter into a disused underground tube station featuring carriage booths, pin-up waiters and old-school décor that makes you feel like you are on a movie set.
 The themed bar is one experience you won’t forget with live entertainment and a contagiously fun atmosphere.
 The vintage treats feature home-made sandwiches, hot bites and cakes that are very fitting for the era you are now living.
-If it’s the party train you’re looking to hop aboard with your afternoon tea experience, Cahoots is the place to embark.
+If it’s the party train you’re looking to hop aboard for your afternoon tea experience, Cahoots is the place to embark.